-Breast Reduction surgery concentrates on removing excess fatty breast tissue to reduce the size of your breasts and achieving a more perkier and symmetrical profile.
+Breast Reduction surgery concentrates on removing excess fatty breast tissue to reduce the size of your breasts and achieve a more perkier and symmetrical profile.

 The most popular decisions to consider Breast Reduction Surgery include:

 To view Before and After Pictures, click on the photo at the top of the page.
 We carry a portfolio of hundreds of patients for Breast Reduction Surgery photos that our surgeon will take you through at your consultation.
 At your consultation, we will show you a more comprehensive database of previous patients to help you understand more about the look you wish to achieve.

 BREAST REDUCTION COST

 This is an All-Inclusive set price for your Breast Reduction surgery and includes the full cost of your procedure including your £100.00 consultation which is credited against the cost of your surgery.

 The cost of your surgery includes:

 We do not provide Cosmetic Financing for this Surgery.
 When considering this surgery, we like to ensure the cost of your treatment is both transparent and clear to understand.
 The cost outlined above is fully inclusive of your completed procedure with no hidden costs.